Abigail Fillmore

 Fillmore's most noted achievement as first lady was the establishment of the first White House Library.
 She had a lifelong appreciation for literature and refused to live in a home without books.
 The library became a popular reception room in the White House and functioned as the home of a literary salon.
 She was also involved in the political aspects of the presidency, and her husband often sought her opinion on state affairs.
-She took less interest in the role of White House hostess, and she suffered from ailments that prevented her from carrying out some of her duties, including an injured ankle that limited her mobility.
+Fillmore took less interest in the role of White House hostess, and suffered from ailments that prevented her from carrying out some of her duties, including an injured ankle that limited her mobility.
 Many of her social responsibilities were delegated to her daughter Mary Abigail Fillmore.
-Fillmore died of pneumonia in 1853, mere weeks after the end of her tenure as first lady.
+Fillmore died of pneumonia in 1853, less than a week after the end of her tenure as first lady.
 She has received little historical attention; she is considered one of the most obscure first ladies, and much of her correspondences are lost.

 Early life and education

 Abigail Powers was born in Stillwater, New York, on March 13, 1798, in Saratoga County.
 She was the youngest of seven children born to Reverend Lemuel Powers and Abigail Newland.
 Her father was the leader of the First Baptist Church until he died when she was two years old.
 After Lemuel's death, the family moved to Sempronius, New York.
-They moved in with Cyprus Powers because of their impoverished state.
+They moved in with Abigail's older brother Cyrus Powers because of their impoverished state.
 Her father had left behind a large library of his personal books, which Abigail read extensively.
 Her mother was a schoolteacher who used these books to teach her to read and to appreciate her education.
 She came to love literature and also became proficient in other subjects such as math, government, history, philosophy, and geography.
 She was also made familiar with abolitionism as a child, as the Baptist faith opposed slavery and her family was friends with local abolitionist George Washington Jonson.

 Powers began a career as a schoolteacher at the age of 16, which would eventually make her the first first lady to have previously pursued a career.
 In 1814, Abigail became a part-time school teacher at the Sempronius Village school.
 In 1817, she became a full-time teacher, and in 1819, she took on another teaching job at the private New Hope Academy.
 She advanced her own education by alternating her teaching and her studies at the school.
-As an adult, she taught herself to speak French and to play the piano.
+She continued studying further subjects after leaving school, learning to speak French and play the piano.